 Many patients and staff like to play with inflated gloves–one of the staff was very artistic in our office recently!
 I guess these are suggestions for when we have to wait in a doc’s office in the future!

-Wolves are not freightening as long as they fear humans.
+Wolves are not frightening as long as they fear humans.
 I have been less than 15m from a wolf during midnight and the wolf just escaped.
 Problems emerge when the fear disappears.

 Those with ‘extreme’ attitudes towards hunting managed to halt practically all hunting of large carnivores for almost three years.
 They utilized effectively the laws in a way that halted hunting during the hunting periods, as solving the cases in the court took longer than the hunting periods lasted.
 There was a need to change the laws both at the level of EU and nationally before the hunting could start again.

 During the period of no hunting, the populations of all large predators increased much.
 Some of the predators also seemed to loose their fear towards humans.
 Wolf individuals watching children walking to home from a distance of less than 50m, wolves eating prey and resting openly 100-200m from an elementary school during the school day and cases that forced the police to order the killing of a few wolves.
 Brown bears became more confident in moving in the backyards.
-There were even two cases where a lynx became a threat - these wanted to eat small dogs in the leash despite the owner being with the dog.
+There were even two cases where a lynx became a threat - these wanted to eat small dogs in the leash despite the owner being with the dog (the European lynx males may weigh more than 30 kg, that equals a small cougar).